SWGEmu-Community-Contributions/DevEnv/README.md

 thaw - allow server to continue from previous state each time you run it.

-installed - Package and version check sent to /home/<file>.txt.
+installed - Package and version check saved to /home/<file>.txt.

 **************************************************************************************
 *FIXME* *FIXME* *FIXME*